l1nd53y/MVZPortfolio/personal-projects/java/Bookstore-Backend/README.md

 ### What I learned

 I developed more practice/experience with using Java, the dependencies that can be implemented, and deploying a database.
 This was also my first time using Swagger UI.
-The entire process involved a *lot* of debugging, Google research, and <s>coffee</s> Java :)
+The entire process involved a *lot* of debugging, Google research, and coffee :)

 ### Setup: